klebgenomics/Kaptive/README.md

 Using the `-a` (or `--assembly`) argument, you must provide one or more FASTA files to analyse.
 There are no particular requirements about the header formats in these inputs.

-#### K locus references
+#### Locus references

-Using the `-k` (or `--k_refs`) argument, you must provide a Genbank file containing one record for each known K locus.
+Using the `-k` (or `--k_refs`) argument, you must provide a Genbank file containing one record for each known locus.

 This input Genbank has the following requirements:
 * The `source` feature must contain a `note` qualifier which begins with a label such as 'K locus:'.
-Whatever follows is used as the K locus name.
+Whatever follows is used as the locus name.
 The label is automatically determined, and any consistent label ending in a colon will work.
 However, the user can specify exactly which label to use with `--locus_label`, if desired.
-* Any K locus gene should be annotated as `CDS` features.
+* Any locus gene should be annotated as `CDS` features.
 All `CDS` features will be used and any other type of feature will be ignored.
 * If the gene has a name, it should be specified in a `gene` qualifier.
-This is not required, but if absent the gene will only be named using its numbered position in the K locus.
+This is not required, but if absent the gene will only be named using its numbered position in the locus.

 Example piece of input Genbank file:
 ```